北西仏教新報 2024年11月14日

 His idealistic political ideas were unrealistic and after his death, his empire was destroyed by another general and India returned to a divided state, but many said, “King Ashoka is not dead.”
 Ahimsa (non-violence, no-killing) is at the core of ancient Indian religious teachings such as Jainism, which emerged at the same time as Buddhism, and this became the basis of King Ashoka’s vows for the latter half of his life.
 It can be said that Mahatma Gandhi inherited these teachings more than two millennia later.
 The center of the national flag of independent India contains the dharma wheel first presented on the Ashoka Pillar.
 After World War 2, India has been relatively neutral in the world and has continued to live out his political ideas to this day, despite its ups and downs.

-The conclusion of World War II there was a notable development in the construction of peace pagodas in Japan.
+At the conclusion of World War II there was a notable development in the construction of peace pagodas in Japan.
 Rev. Fujii Nichidatsu, the founder of a Japanese Buddhist order, Nipponzan Myohoji, built a pagoda with the vow that the use of nuclear weapons and war would never be repeated in response to the experience of the bombing of Hiroshima and Nagasaki.
 After that, peace pagodas were built one after another.
 It all started with three relics (smaller than any grains) given to Rev. Fujii Nichidatsu by Jawaharlal Nehru, the first Prime Minister of India.

 Pagodas spread throughout Japan and other Asian countries, as well as Vienna, London, the east coast of North America, the Western world.
 Now there are over 80 stupas, with construction still ongoing in five places: Kathmandu, Nepal; Great Smoky Mt., Tennessee; Tamil Nadu, India; Kaohsiung, Taiwan and Poulsbo, Washington.
 The relics for the PNW pagoda were given by Rev. Gyangkaji, a monk from Kathmandu, Nepal, more than ten years ago.
-They are three grains and are currently kept in the altar of Nipponzan Myohoji temple in Bainbridge Island, waiting for the day when it will be enshrined next to Kitsap Base.
+They are three grains and are currently kept in the altar of Nipponzan Myohoji temple in Bainbridge Island, waiting for the day when it will be enshrined next to the Kitsap Base.

 The world is facing uncontrollable global warming and the risk of plunging into all-out war, including nuclear war, and there is no shortage of reasons and things to be pessimistic about the future.
 It is precisely at this time that Buddhism is practiced, and I sincerely hope that this pagoda will be a catalyst for awakening everyone to their Buddha nature, one of the three thousand aspects of human nature that symbolically has been passed down through humanity.
 There have been quite a few difficulties in the construction, but I feel that it must be accomplished at all costs.